 - Unwillingness to Cook

 Proper nutrition is vital for a senior’s health and independence.
 If addressing the issues above fails to yield results, consult your loved one’s physician.
-The doctor may recommend seeing a specialist to deduce why eating is such a struggle or working with a registered dietitian to find alternative methods for getting your loved one the nutrition they need.
+The doctor may recommend seeing a specialist like a gastroenterologist to deduce why eating is such a struggle or working with a registered dietitian to find alternative methods for getting your loved one the nutrition they need.

 Sources: How Smell and Taste Change as You Age (https://www.nia.nih.gov/health/smell-and-taste); An overview of appetite decline in older people (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4589891/); Management of Constipation in Older Adults (https://www.aafp.org/afp/2015/0915/p500.html)